odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 To see if Secure Boot is enabled/disable, run:
 `sudo mokutil --sb-state`

 Personally recommend leaving this "SecureBoot disabled", but it is your machine!
+Even though it runs a standard kernel from the repos, there is still an involved process to follow, and the rtw89 driver modules are the tricky part — even on the standard Manjaro kernel.
+Those modules need to be signed with your MOK key, and every kernel update would require re-signing them unless automated with a DKMS hook.
 A much more meaningful security improvement for a laptop than Secure Boot would be LUKS disk encryption, and if it's not enabled it would be the higher priority in my opinion.

 These are the certs that should exist: